Last Updated on September 18th, 2019

 Many women use lipstick and some men use lip gloss.
 There is probably no more problematic area of the face for cosmetics than the lips.

 The wax and fragrances used in lipstick and lip gloss, as well as in lip balm, can easily accumulate on the cheeks and chin.
 The chemicals in these products irritate pores, and the waxes clog them.
-Many people who use lipstick, lip gloss, or lip balm have a special problem with chin acne and acne at the corners of the mouth.
+Many people who use lipstick, lip gloss or lip balm have a special problem with chin acne and acne at the corners of the mouth.

 The best way to deal with this acne issue is to use lip products that are all about how your lips look—not about how they smell or taste.
 The fewer added ingredients there are in your lipstick, lip gloss, or lip balm, the less acne you will have on your chin.

 Many teen males shave.
-Especially if you have brown or black skin, it is extremely important never to use a dull razor.
+Especially if you have brown or black skin, it is extremely important never to use a dull razor6.
 It’s OK to use a safety razor, but replace it after two or three shaves.
 This keeps the razor from bending hairs into follicles that can become inflamed and cause an especially difficult form of acne known as acne keloidalis nuchae.

 What about aftershave?
 If you have reddened skin over your nose and cheeks, don’t use any cologne or after-shave to avoid irritation of your skin.

-If you have gym class, don’t skip your shower.
+If you have gym class, don’t skip your shower7.
 Sweat can accumulate under tight clothing and shrivel skin like a prune.
 If you don’t remove dead skin flakes that can get onto your pores while you are working out within four hours of your exercise session, they can get into your pores and cause back and chest acne.

 The traditional way to remove makeup is with cold cream.
 The problem is, then you have to remove the cold cream.
-Choose a cleanser that removes all your makeup, but without any need to scrub your face.
+Choose a cleanser that removes all your makeup, but without any need to scrub your face8.
 Scrubbing at night is just as detrimental to your skin.
 After you pat your skin dry with a clean towel (or at least a clean area on a towel you have used before), then apply acne products that will work all night until it’s time to start the acne care cycle all over again.

 It’s a lot easier to keep up with your acne skin care routine if you use a complete acne care system like Exposed Skin Care.